connexcs/docs/paypal-ipn.md

 <b>Note:</b> you need to have a PayPal business account for performing this task.

-From the side bar menu select “My selling tools”.
+From the side bar menu select <b>“My selling tools”</b>.
 Drag down and select“Update” which is beside “Instant payment notification” that is under Getting paid and managing my risk section.

-Select “Choose IPN Settings”
+Select <b>“Choose IPN Settings”</b>
-Enter the URL you copied from Connex Account under the Notification URL and click “Save”.ill in the settings & copy the API URL.
+Enter the URL you copied from Connex Account under the Notification URL and click <b>“Save”</b>. fill in the settings & copy the API URL.

 #<h2>Inserting credentials in your Connex Account:</h2>

 Go back to your Connex account and go to Setup>>My Account.
-Under the tab of API, select “Add New”.
+Under the tab of API, select <b>“Add New”</b>.
 A new form will open.

-Go back to your Paypal account and go to Profile.Select “My selling tools” from the side menu bar.
+Go back to your Paypal account and go to Profile.Select <b>“My selling tools”</b> from the side menu bar.

-Click on the button “Update” beside API accesswhich is under “Selling online” section.
+Click on the button <b>“Update”</b> beside API accesswhich is under <b>“Selling online”</b> section.
-Click on “Request API Credentials” which is under NVP/SOAP API integration Select “Request API signature” and click on Agree and Submit button
+Click on <b>“Request API Credentials”</b> which is under NVP/SOAP API integration Select <b>“Request API signature”</b> and click on Agree and Submit button

-A new page will open which says “View or Remove API signature”.
-Copy the credentials from there and press “Done”.
+A new page will open which says <b>“View or Remove API signature”</b>.
+Copy the credentials from there and press <b>“Done”</b>.
 Now, go back to your External API form from your Connex account and add the credential you copied from Paypal account to your Exeternal API form.
 Press Save when you are done.

 #<h2>How to add customer PayPal Email address on ConnexCS customer account?</h2>